Let's do a quick recap of what's happening in the small business landscape, before we dive into the trends that we're observing.

 The downside of the R&D incentive is that you have to submit your claim during certain times and some startups experience delays in processing.
 This can still result in a mismatch in cash flow timings.
 For example, if you need to pay invoices or salaries while you're waiting on the offset, it can be stressful.

 If you've got a client in that scenario, you might want to suggest Rocking Horse - an alternative lender who is able to pay your R&D claim upfront in exchange for a fee.
-These services offer greater flexibility, but should be entered into with a full awareness of the contract.
+These services offer greater flexibility but should be entered into with full awareness of the contract.

 Where can you send clients who want more information?
 Right here.